Roscode/mealthyme/README.md

 ### Data

-The nature of our application is such that it requires quite a bit of data to be very useful, and having the user input all of the recipe data defeats the point of having an application at all.
-So we went looking for a suitable API to get access to some of that valuable data, and found [The Yummly Recipe API](https://developer.yummly.com/).
-We have an api key and are already beginning to use it's metadata dictionaries to fill our foods table.
-We will also use the API to power the recipe search functionality in our application.

-When we first found the yummly API we were minorly disheartened since the yummly app seems like a much better version of our goal for this project, but we realized that in our app we also represent meals as combinations of recipes and that once we are able to implement keeping track of amounts, we will be able optimize on those meals in a way that yummly does not do.
+We have been manually gathering our data from [The Yummly Recipe API](https://developer.yummly.com/) for now, and will be using it as a live source of data once our Elm frontend is more polished.

 ### User Flow

-TODO -- Do this
+Currently the user flow of our frontend is restricted to the following actions.

+## Register
+The user navigates to the sign up page, enters a username and password and submits the form, an account is created and they are redirected to the homepage along with an token for future authentication.

+## Login
+the user navigates to the login page, enters the same username and password as when they signed up, and they are redirected to the homepage along with a token for authentication.

+## Edit Pantry
+From the homepage the user is able to edit the contents of their pantry, this involves either searching for a food and adding one from the list of results by clicking the check mark, or deleting an item from the user's pantry by clicking the corresponding 'X'.

+The following actions are available at the database (or api) level but haven't been fully implemented through the frontend yet.

+## Create a meal
+Through an insert into the meals table and a sequence of add_recipe_to_meal procedure calls you can create meals consisting of recipes

+## Plan a Meal
+The add_meal_to_shopping_list procedure represents planning a meal by adding all ingredients used in the meal and not present in the user's pantry to the user's shopping list.

 ### Lessons Learned
 Over the course of this project we learned a lot.
 Mostly through failure, which as everyone knows is the best way to learn!
 Here are some of the things we learned
 1. Elm!
 Elm is a language Darren has been eyeballing all semester, but didn't have the time or opportunity to try it out until this project.
-After a few weeks of using it succesfully we are very pleased with what we've found.
+After a few weeks of using it successfully we are very pleased with what we've found.
 In particular the compiler error messages are some of the best we've seen and super helpful in finding bugs before they run.
 Also it compiles to javascript so it is easy to build and manage dependencies using the elm-package and npm package distribution systems.
 2. Trevor learned git!
 We used git to manage our source code.
-3. We both learned the difficulties of distributed workflows.
+3. We both learned the difficulties of distributed work flows.
 We had a lot of trouble initially being able to work on the project simultaneously since any work being done that early would heavily depend on everything else so multiple separate changes could quickly break the app.
 Because of this we did a lot of partner programming, and then soon after getting to a point where distributing work made sense, we began having compatibility issues with windows, namely because of a dependency on gcc deep in one of our racket packages.
 4. Currently our frontend is pretty lacking in features as we decided to completely overhaul it after our presentation (it was very hacky before then).
 We did this because this is something that interests us and we intend to work more on it after the semester ends, so we wanted to start from a more solid base rather than continue to throw features on top of a plate of spaghetti (code) only to later realize we forgot the meatballs (passwords, proper routing, etc.).

 ### Future Work